Plug-and-Play Benchmarking of Reinforcement Learning Algorithms for Large-Scale Flow Control: Environments

 \paragraph{Reward Function} The reward is defined based on the reduction of instantaneous wall shear stress $r_t = 1 - \tau_{\mathrm{wall}}/ \tau_{\mathrm{wall},\mathrm{ref}}$, where $\tau_{\mathrm{wall},\mathrm{ref}}$ is the reference value of the uncontrolled flow.
 The wall shear stress is computed as

 For environments with single-wall actuation, only the bottom wall is considered; for dual-wall actuation, the stress is averaged across both walls.

 \paragraph{Actuation} The control is applied via wall-normal blowing and suction at the boundary using multiple spatially distributed actuators, where a zero net-mass-flux is enforced.
+The boundary velocities are scaled to enforce a maximum value equal to the friction velocity $u_+$.
 Two configurations are provided: one with actuation at the bottom wall only, and one with actuation at both walls.
-As in previous environments, we apply exponential smoothing to the action signal to avoid abrupt control variations.

-\paragraph{Observations} Observations include the velocity fluctuations, i.e., the difference from the volume mean velocity, right over the corresponding actuator at wall distance $y_+=15$.
+\paragraph{Observations} Observations consist of the local velocity fluctuations $\mathbf{u}' = (u', v')$, defined as deviations from the instantaneous spatial mean velocity.
+Specifically, the velocity components are decomposed as

+where $\langle \cdot \rangle_V$ denotes volumetric averaging.
+The fluctuations are sampled at a detection plane located at a wall-normal distance $y_+ = 15$, directly above the corresponding wall actuator.

 \paragraph{Difficulty Levels} Difficulty is defined using the friction Reynolds number ($\reynolds_\tau$).
 We use $\texttt{easy}$ at $\reynolds_\tau = 180$, $\texttt{medium}$ at $\reynolds_\tau = 330$, and $\texttt{hard}$ at $\reynolds_\tau = 550$.